 Cook Time: 40 minutes

-Add the oil to the inner pot of the cooker and allow it to heat briefly on the STS function.
-After it has heated for about 3 minutes, add the garlic and cook for about 1 minute while it becomes aromatic.
+Add the oil to the inner pot of the cooker and allow it to heat briefly on the Sauté-then-Simmer STS® function.
+After it has heated for about 3 minutes, add the garlic and cook for about 1 minute while it becomes aromatic, stirring with a long-handled wooden or silicone spoon.
 Add the asparagus and frozen peas; cook 3 minutes until they start to soften.

 Add 1 cup of the vegetable broth, the rice, basil, and a bit of salt and pepper.
 Stir frequently, leaving the lid open, until almost all of the liquid has absorbed.
 Repeat adding 1/2 a cup of broth at a time and stirring frequently until the liquid is absorbed and the rice is soft, about 30-40 minutes.